 Under federal regulations, employers must withhold federal income tax, social security tax, and Medicare tax when the employee is actually or constructively paid, not when the wages are earned and become payable.
 This means that the wages are considered to have been paid when they have been made available to the employee without substantial limitation or restriction.

-The date when the wages have been paid is often referred to at ADP as the check date.
+The date when the wages have been paid is often referred to at ADP as the .
 It is this date which determines when the tax deposit will be due.
 But before an employer can know their due date, they must know their federal deposit frequency.

-Federal Tax Deposit Rules

-Employers that file Form 941 (Employer's Quarterly Federal Tax Return) are assigned one of two deposit frequencies by the IRS.
+Federal Tax Deposit Rules Employers that file Form 941 (Employer's Quarterly Federal Tax Return) are assigned one of two deposit frequencies by the IRS.
 The deposit frequency is not the same as the filing frequency for the return.

-The two deposit frequencies are monthly and semiweekly.
-The determination of the correct frequency is based on the employer's total liability for federal income, social security, and Medicare taxes during a "lookback period."
+The two deposit frequencies are and determination of the correct frequency is based on the employer's total liability for federal income, social security, and Medicare taxes during a " period."
 This is the 12-month period running from July 1 of the second previous year through June 30 of the previous year.

-Example: For tax year 2017, the lookback period will run from July 1, 2015 through June 30, 2016.

-If an employer's four quarterly Forms 941 reflect a total liability of 50,000 or less, then their assigned deposit frequency will be monthly.
-If their total liability exceeds 50,000, then their assigned deposit frequency will be semiweekly.
+Example: For tax year , the lookback period will run from July 1, through June 30, .
+If an employer's four quarterly forms 941 reflect a total liability of \$ or less, then their assigned deposit frequency will be .
+If their total liability exceeds

+\$, then their assigned deposit frequency will be .